FederatedAI/FATE/doc/tutorial/dsl_conf/dsl_conf_v1_setting_guide.rst

 .. _中文: dsl_conf_v1_setting_guide_zh.rst

 To make the modeling task more flexible, currently, FATE use its own domain-specific language(DSL) to describe modeling task.
-With usage of this DSL, modeling components such as data-io, feature-engineering and classification/regression module etc. can be combined as a Directed Acyclic Graph(DAG).
+With usage of this DSL, modeling components such as data-transform, feature-engineering and classification/regression module etc. can be combined as a Directed Acyclic Graph(DAG).
 Therefore, user can take and combine the algorithm components flexibly according to their needs.

 In addition, each component has their own parameters to be configured.
 Also, the configuration may differ from party to party.
 For convenience, FATE configure all parameters for all parties and all components in one file.
 This guide will show you how to create such a configure file.